gim-am/rqa-validator/README.md

 - a list of possible alternate names
 - a list of mandatory columns
 - a flag stating if the sheet is required
-- a flag stating if there should be a uuid column
 - a list of possible uuid column names

-TODO: Can probably merge the two uuid fields into one.

 Each of the columns listed within a sheet above has:
 - a standard name